DigitalFuturesOCADU/mobile-p5-permissions/README.md

 **Variables:**
 - `window.sensorsEnabled` - Boolean indicating if motion sensors are active
 - `window.micEnabled` - Boolean indicating if microphone is active
+- `window.soundEnabled` - Boolean indicating if sound output is active

 **Usage:**
 ```javascript